 Figure 16.
-The size distribution of the protected area/conservation area network in Timor-Leste
+The size distribution of protected area network in Timor-Leste

-Evergreen and karst forests in Tutuala, a part of NKSNP
+Evergreen and Karst Forest in Tutuala, a part of NKSNP

 The designated protected areas contain the majority of the remaining primary forest cover in Timor-Leste and majority of the areas designated are montane and have high species endemism.
 Lowland forest areas, typically higher in biodiversity and with greater number of threatened species, are not well represented.
 Jaco Island and Lake Iralalaru areas have been surveyed by BirdLife International and the Directorate of Environment and are among the first to be proposed as protected areas.
 Management plans, including management of tourism have yet to be developed for these protected areas.